 Gain greater insight into your operations, from efficiency to safety.
 See how your fleet stacks up against industry standards and best-in-class fleets.

-In addition to drivers, Azuga Fleet extends the benefits of safety to your entire staff—managers, safety directors, accountants, operations specialists—and to partners, such as insurance providers and lenders.
+In addition to drivers, Azuga Fleet extends the benefits of safety to your entire staff—managers, safety directors, accountants, and operations specialists—and partners, such as insurance providers and lenders.

 Not all safety programs are created the same way.
 Of course, you’ll want to tailor yours to your company’s needs.
 However, there are four specific areas that all safety policies should address.